freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/17-college-algebra-with-python/build-a-graphing-calculator-project/build-a-graphing-calculator.md

 ---
 id: 63d83ffd39c73468b059cd40
-title: "Crea una Calcolatrice Grafica"
+title: "Build a Graphing Calculator"
 challengeType: 10
 dashedName: build-a-graphing-calculator
 ---

 # --description--

-Lavorerai a <a href="https://colab.research.google.com/drive/1BHKshb67jWVVZQ9VlzQOpdFA-gzJkSUF?usp=sharing" target="_blank" rel="noopener noreferrer nofollow">questo progetto con Google Colaboratory</a>.
+You will be <a href="https://colab.research.google.com/drive/1BHKshb67jWVVZQ9VlzQOpdFA-gzJkSUF?usp=sharing" target="_blank" rel="noopener noreferrer nofollow">working on this project with Google Colaboratory</a>.

-Dopo aver visitato il link, crea una copia del notebook nel tuo account o localmente.
-Una volta completato il progetto e superato il test (incluso in quel link), invia il link del progetto qui sotto.
-Se stai inviando un link di Google Colaboratory, assicurati di attivare la condivisione del link per "anyone with the link"
+After going to that link, create a copy of the notebook either in your own account or locally.
+Once you complete the project and it passes the test (included at that link), submit your project link below.
+If you are submitting a Google Colaboratory link, make sure to turn on link sharing for "anyone with the link."

 # --instructions--

-Per questa sfida, usando Python devi creare una calcolatrice grafica che prende un input ed esegue le seguenti operazioni:
+For this challenge, you need to create a graphing calculator using Python that can take input and do the following:

-- Graficare una o più funzioni
+- Graph one or more functions
-- Creare una tabella di valori (x,y)
+- Create a table of (x,y) values
-- Ombreggiare sopra o sotto la funzione
+- Shade above or below the line
-- Risolvere e graficare un sistema di equazioni
+- Solve and graph a system of equations
-- Zoomare avanti o indietro su un grafico
+- Zoom in or out on a graph
-- Risolvere equazioni quadratiche
+- Solve quadratic equations

-Se stai facendo fatica, puoi seguire la <a href="https://www.youtube.com/embed/EM0yNdZBdfQ" target="_blank" rel="noopener noreferrer nofollow">guida per questo progetto.</a>
+If you are struggling, you can follow the <a href="https://www.youtube.com/embed/EM0yNdZBdfQ" target="_blank" rel="noopener noreferrer nofollow">video walkthrough for this project.</a>

-Quando hai finito, invia l'URL al notebook Colab pubblico sul tuo Google drive.
+Once you're done, submit the URL to the public Colab notebook on your Google drive.